owl73/westmarch-landol/class/wizard/illusionist.md

 to
 the mirror.
-The object that you pull out must be within reach of the mirror (as if it were a window), small enough to �t through the mirror (as if it were a window) and light enough for you to pull through with one hand.
+The object that you pull out must be within reach of the mirror (as if it were a window), small enough to fit through the mirror (as if it were a window) and light enough for you to pull through with one hand.
 The mirror object looks and feels exactly like the object it copied.
 It doesn't copy any magical properties